The Plumed Serpent

-Plot
+Synopsis

 Note: this description of the plot is based on the version of the book published as The Plumed Serpent, not the version published as Quetzalcoatl.

 Shortly after Easter, a group of tourists visiting Mexico, including Kate Leslie, an Irishwoman, and her cousin, Owen Rhys, an American, attend a bullfight in Mexico City.
-Leslie is thrilled at the prospect of witnessing the fight, but later leaves in disgust, after witnessing the violence suffered by a horse and a bull.
+Kate is thrilled at the prospect of witnessing the fight, but later leaves in disgust, after witnessing the violence suffered by a horse and a bull.
 As she leaves, she encounters Don Cipriano, a Mexican general, and invites him to meet her.
-Later, at a party in Tlacolula which she attends with Rhys, Leslie listens to discussions of changes brought about by the Mexican Revolution, and encounters a Major Law, who states that there is a rumour that the recently elected Mexican President, Socrates Tomás Montes of the Labour Party, will be prevented from taking office by the military.
+Later, at a party in Tlacolula which she attends with Rhys, Kate listens to discussions of changes brought about by the Mexican Revolution, and encounters a Major Law, who states that there is a rumour that the recently elected Mexican President, Socrates Tomás Montes of the Labour Party, will be prevented from taking office by the military.
 She also meets Cipriano's friend Don Ramón Carrasco.
 Soon afterwards, she reads a newspaper report, "The Gods of Antiquity Return to Mexico", describing an incident in the village of Sayula, in which a man arose from a lake, then announced to a group of women that the Aztec gods Quetzalcoatl and Tlaloc are ready to return to Mexico.
-Rhys returns to the United States, but Leslie decides to stay in Mexico.
+Rhys returns to the United States, but Kate decides to stay in Mexico.
 Wanting to leave Mexico City because of rising social tensions, she travels to Sayula, with the encouragement of Cipriano.
 She learns of a religious movement, the Men of Quetzalcoatl, and, upon making inquiries about it, is told that it was founded by Ramón, who is suspected of having political ambitions.
-Leslie begins to sympathise with Ramón, believing him to be a "great man".
+Kate begins to sympathise with Ramón, believing him to be a "great man".
 Receiving an invitation from Ramón, she meets him and his wife Doña Carlota, who tells her that he wants to be worshipped as a god and to destroy the belief of Mexicans in both Jesus and the Virgin Mary, objectives she deplores.